dmbarbour/wikilon/docs/AwelonLang.md

 Stalled computations provide implicit 'breakpoints'.
 However, stalling is more precise and predictable than breakpoints in conventional development environments.
 Continuing breakpoints will generally be specified declaratively, using phrases such as 'leftmost `(@foo)` breakpoint' or 'all `bar, baz, qux` breakpoints'.

 Tracing gives us standard 'printf' style debugging.
-This will copy the traced values, bypassing `(aff)` constraints.
+This will copy the traced values, bypassing `(nc)` constraints.
 Intriguingly, because Awelon code evaluates to Awelon code, we can easily record a trace as a comment in the program output.
 For example:

         [[Msg1] [Msg2] ..
 [MsgN]] (@trace.log) d